Riverview

 Employment conditions in Riverview face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Employment growth over the past year was estimated at 1.5%.
-There are 1,033 employed residents, with an unemployment rate of 13.4%, which is higher than Greater Brisbane's rate of 4.1%.
-Workforce participation in Riverview is lower at 42.5% compared to Greater Brisbane's 64.5%.
-Major employment sectors include manufacturing, health care & social assistance, and retail trade.
+As of June 2025, 1,033 residents were employed with an unemployment rate of 13.4%, significantly above Greater Brisbane's rate.
+Workforce participation in Riverview was 42.5%, much lower than Greater Brisbane's 64.5%.
+Employment is concentrated in manufacturing, health care & social assistance, and retail trade.

-Manufacturing has a particularly high share of employment, at 2.4 times the regional level.
-The professional & technical sector has limited presence, with 3.5% employment compared to 8.9% regionally.
-There are 0.8 workers per resident, indicating substantial local employment opportunities.
-Between June 2024 and June 2025, employment levels increased by 1.5%, while the labour force grew by 0.2%, reducing the unemployment rate by 1.0 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 4.4% and a reduction in unemployment by 0.4 percentage points during the same period.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Riverview's employment mix suggests local growth of approximately 5.7% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes only.
+Manufacturing has a particularly high share at 2.4 times the regional level, while professional & technical services have limited presence at 3.5% compared to the regional 8.9%.
+The worker-to-resident ratio was 0.8 as of the Census, indicating substantial local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 1.5%, labour force grew by 0.2%, reducing the unemployment rate by 1.0 percentage points.
+In comparison, Greater Brisbane had employment growth of 4.4% and a 0.4 percentage point decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Riverview's employment mix suggests local growth could be approximately 5.7% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment